Bacon Boursin Fish is a baked stuffed fish that’s wrapped in the best crust as we know it; BACON!

-This baked fish with bacon recipe is packed with flavor from every element.
-There’s a creamy component from the Boursin stuffing, the soft and flaky fish, and of course, the smokey fatty bacon to round out this awesome dish!
+This dish is packed with flavor from every element.
+There's a creamy component from the Boursin stuffing, the soft and flaky fish, and of course, the smokey fatty bacon to round out this awesome dish!

-Like many others on my blog, this recipe was made using freshly caught fish from the Pacific coast and on this particular morning, my husband came home with a flounder (sole).
-Being that it’s a thin fillet, I figured it would be fun to stuff it with boursin I had on hand, and what better way to seal the deal than to roll with bacon?
+Like many other fish recipes on my blog, this recipe was made using freshly caught fish from the Pacific coast and on this particular morning, my husband came home with a flounder (sole).
+We love our fish dinners like this creamy salmon pasta that's to die for!
+Or this fresh and juicy whole baked fish!

-Any thin cut of white fish fillet will do for this recipe.
-Though, I used a flounder that my husband caught that morning.
-Since we’re a catch and cook family, for the most part.
+I used a flounder that my husband caught that morning.
+Since we're a catch and cook family, all my seafood recipes reflect our fresh catch!

 If you don’t have flounder readily available at your local market, another great option is cod, or tilapia.
 You could even get away with a thin cut halibut, or use the tail-end of a fillet, since it’s the thinnest.
 You’re going for as thin as possible, so this baked stuffed fish will stay together when rolled.